Use lighting controls to automatically turn lights on and off as needed, and save energy.

 Because utility lights and some security lights are needed only when it is dark and people are present, the best way to control might be a combination of a motion sensor and photosensor.

-Incandescent flood lights with a photosensor and motion sensor may actually use less energy than pole-mounted high-intensity discharge (HID) or low pressure sodium security lights controlled by a photosensor.
-Even though HID and low pressure sodium lights are more efficient than incandescents, they are turned on for a much longer period of time than incandescents using these dual controls.
+Incandescent flood lights with a photosensor and motion sensor may actually use less energy than pole-mounted high-intensity discharge (HID) security lights controlled by a photosensor.
+Even though HID lights are more efficient than incandescents, they are turned on for a much longer period of time than incandescents using these dual controls.

-HID and low-pressure sodium lightbulbs don't work well with just a motion sensor, as they can take up to ten minutes to produce light.
+HID lightbulbs don't work well with just a motion sensor, as they can take up to ten minutes to produce light.

 Occupancy Sensor Controls